 At a minimum, sound principles of statutory interpretation counsel against holding that EMTALA preempts all state abortion laws.
 At least two statutory-interpretation principles suggest that this Court should resolve the question presented narrowly.
 First, permitting courts to analyze other state abortion laws comports with Congress's intentional choice to limit preemption only to instances of laws that directly conflict with EMTALA.
 Second, the major questions presented by abortion are ill-suited to blanket rules.
-Rather, consistent with the Supreme Court's pronouncement that policy choices about abortion must be made by States, this Court should reject a one-size-fits-all approach to preemption.
+Rather, consistent with this Court's pronouncement that policy choices about abortion must be made by state political branches, the Court should reject a one-size-fits-all approach to preemption.

 III.
 Some organizations who support a federal abortion mandate argue for the categorical preemption of state abortion laws on pure policy grounds.
-Specifically, they argue that federally mandated emergencyroom abortions are necessary to reduce maternal mortality rates and shortages of women's health providers.
-The Court should reject such policy arguments as grounds for preemption.
+Specifically, they argue that federally mandated emergency-room abortions are necessary to reduce maternal mortality rates and shortages of women's health providers.
+The Court should reject such policy arguments as grounds for preemption under EMTALA because they miss the mark.
 Maternal mortality, although a serious concern in this country, is not driven by access to induced abortions-if anything, research indicates that induced abortions increase risks of maternal mortality.
 Nor are the complex reasons that a provider shortage could arise in a particular city or State amenable to nationwide resolution.
-Rather, as the Supreme Court has recognized, policy concerns such as these should be carefully studied and addressed by the States, not through a nationwide emergency-room abortion mandate.
+Rather, as this Court has recognized, policy concerns such as these should be carefully studied and addressed by the States, not through a nationwide emergency-room mandate.